axelvaldez/radical-companies/_posts/2023-03-22-alternatives-to-fiat.markdown

    <li class="_q">What if co-owners give out <span class="_paradigm">RAD</span>s for silly reasons?</li>
    <li class="_a">One option is to talk to the offender, but not as an offender.
 You are really curious and you want to learn why.
 By asking, you can learn that the &ldquo;silly&rdquo; co-owner has a really good reason for such giving.
 Aalternatively, the giving co-owner might end up agreeing with you that the giving was &ldquo;silly.&rdquo;</li>
   </ul>
  <p>If other questions come up, ask, listen, be curious.
 If something sounds counter-intuitive, bring that up, too.
-When you ask, ask out of love, not as an indictement.
-Speaking from my owne experience, this is really hard to do at first, but eventually you learn and it becomes a new, healthier habit.</p>
+And do it out of love, not as an indictement.
+Speaking from my own experience, this is really hard to do at first, but eventually you learn and it becomes a new, healthier habit.</p>

 <h1>Final Notes</h1>
  <p>Please, note,</p>